AdilsonFuxe/AdilsonFuxe/README.md

 ## I'm computer engineering student, Developer and Pentester Junior!

+-  I’m currently working with BackEnd Development  using Nodejs, Javascript, Typecript.
+And Learning ReactJS And React Native.
 - 🌱 I’m currently learning everything 🤣
 - 🥅 2020 Goals: Contribute more to Open Source projects